rizqitaufiqf/eigen3dev-library-management/README.md

    npm run start
    ```

-5. You are good to go! open the http://localhost:3000/docs.
+6. You are good to go! open the http://localhost:3000/docs to open the API Docs.
-6. If you want to run the server in development, you can use:
+7. If you want to run the server in development, you can use:

    ```bash
    pnpm start:dev